masikol/ribogrove-tools/create_RiboGrove/collect_and_filter/scripts/README.md

 18. `calculate_entropy.py` calculates intragenomic variability of final gene sequences.

 19. `check_primers_mfeprimer.py` calculates coverage of different primer pairs to different V-regions of bacterial 16S rRNA genes.

+20. `calculate_GCNs.py` calculates 16S rRNA Gene Copy Numbers per genome.
+Also, it can calculate "primer-wise" GCNs.
+In this mode, the script also tests if PCR primers anneal to gene sequences.
+Thus, the script will give a genome +1 copy only if the gene sequence can form a PCR product with a primer pair.